litlifesoftware/leitmotif-flutter/README.md

 # ![alt text](assets/images/Lit_UI_Kit_Logo_512px-01.png "Lit UI Kit")

-LitUIKit enables you to create unique user interfaces in less time.
-Built with Flutter this UI Kit complements the default Material Widgets shipped with the framework.
-Whose Widgets include custom implementation of Snackbars, AppBars and Utility Screens (e.g. to verify the user's age and to show the application's licenses).
+LitUIKit is a collection of Flutter widgets to create unique user interfaces.
+It complements the default Material Widgets shipped with Flutter.
+Whose Widgets include custom implementation of Snackbars, AppBars and a settings panel.
+Utility Screens (e.g. require to verify the user's age and to show the application's licenses) are also included.

 Visit our [website](https://litlifesoftware.github.io) for more details.

-Created and maintained by [LitLifeSoftware](https://www.instagram.com/litlifesw/) (Michael Grigorenko).
+Created and maintained by [LitLifeSoftware](https://www.github.com/litlifesoftware/).

 ## Getting Started